The Madingley Model

 The mission of UNEP-WCMC, based in Cambridge, UK, is to provide the world with the information it needs to assess issues and biodiversity and conservation worldwide.
 UNEP-WCMC employs over 100 scientists who assemble gather data, and other sources of information, into uniquely valuable products relating to conservation and biodiversity, including but not limited to land-use change, invasive species, trade in wildlife, carbon, fisheries, pollution, and agriculture.

-Why is UNEP-WCMC interesting in modelling all life on Earth?
+Why is UNEP-WCMC interested in modelling all life on Earth?

 UNEP-WCMC believes that the Madingley Model project has the potential to create valuable new information relating to conservation and biodiversity worldwide.
 UNEP-WCMC has been an equal partner with Microsoft Research throughout the project, including co-funding the project, and providing various expertise.